Callumgander/codingsolutions/README.md

 # codingsolutions
-A repo for all of my solutions to coding problems
+This is a repo for all of my solutions to coding problems

 All problems are taken from either codesignal.com or hackerrank.com